 Time management plays a key role in acing your exams.
 Not only do you need to know when you have tests, but you also need to understand how long you have to plan and revise for them.
 Making a calendar that runs up to your final exam can help with this, as can a list of everything you need to do before you take your exams.
-For example, you may want to practice x amount of past papers, create flashcards, and draw a mind map for each topic.
+For example, you might decide that you want to practice with past papers, create flashcards, and draw a mind map for each topic.
 Once you have this list, you can plan out what you need to do each day.

 Choose the right space

 Your work environment should help you focus and work productively.
 If you’re lying down or sat back in a comfy chair, your mind is telling you to switch off, relax and go to sleep.
-Many students choose to study in their bedroom, where they have their own comfortable space.
-However, there are usually tons of distractions in such an environment.
+Many students choose to study in their bedroom, where they have their own comfortable space, but there are usually tons of distractions in an environment like that.

 If possible, find a space that’s quiet and free from distraction.
-Libraries are often great places to study, while even choosing a different room in the house can help too.
-Try and leave your phone in another room, and stay away from the TV during and in-between study sessions – you’ll be far more productive.
+Libraries are often great places to study, and even choosing a different room in the house can help.
+Try and leave your phone in another room, and stay away from the TV during and in-between study sessions - you’ll be far more productive.
 Apps such as Freedom, Forest and StayFocused will let you block websites/apps that you know are distracting you for as long as you like.

-It can sometimes be hard to muster the enthusiasm for revision.
-This loss of motivation can take many forms.
-Many of us will find that we just simply don’t want to work anymore.
-Others will find themselves putting work off for hours, doing absolutely anything they can to avoid it.
-You may feel overwhelmed, dislike the work, feel you have no reason to study or get distracted by social media.
+It can sometimes be hard to muster enthusiasm for revision.
+This lack of motivation can take many forms.
+You can feel overwhelmed, find yourself procrastinating, dislike the work, feel you have no reason to study or get distracted by social media.

 To stay motivated, there are a few things you can do: